 The right solution should be easy-to-use and support your planners in their day-to-day work.
 It will provide full visibility of your demand, production, distribution, and inventory, and clearly highlight any issues and exceptions before they become problems.
 It will also allow users to make adjustments that automatically update all impacted planning levels and areas, ensuring that everyone is always looking at the same information.

 It’s important that your planners feel 100% confident with the new planning system.
-As you move on from spreadsheets, you shouldn’t feel that you’re sacrificing flexibility or ease-of-use.
+As you move on from spreadsheets, you shouldn’t feel that you’re sacrificing flexibility or ease of use.
 The right solution will offer more of this, not less.
-However, the real benefit in making the switch will come from the synchronization and optimization of your operations.
+However, the real benefit of making the switch will come from the synchronization and optimization of your operations.

 Optimity has helped companies of all sizes to make the switch from spreadsheets.
 Read the Snackbrands story to find out how they went about it and what they gained, or get in touch If you’d like to learn more.